pinojs/pino/docs/transports.md

 Pino provides basic support for transports written in TypeScript.

-Ideally, they should be transpiled to ensure maximum compatibility, but some times you might want to use tools such as TS-Node or TSM, to execute your TypeScript code without having to go through an explicit transpilation step.
+Ideally, they should be transpiled to ensure maximum compatibility, but some times you might want to use tools such as TS-Node, to execute your TypeScript code without having to go through an explicit transpilation step.

 You can use your TypeScript code without explicit transpilation, but there are some known caveats: